VictorAderinto/IEEE_Paper/README.md

 ## Broad System Benchmarking

-From the table above, the top 5 metrics most accurate at predicting at severity are:
+From Table 1 above, the top 5 metrics most accurate at predicting at severity are:
 1.	bus voltage – curve_area
 2.	interface power - min
 3.	bus voltage – stdev
 4.	interface power – stdev
 5.	line active power - max – min

 We replicated the methodology for developing the metrics, this time using power flows with various system loading conditions, prior outage scenarios, and interface transfer limits.
-The values in the table represent the aggregrate ranking error given a system condition.
+The values in Table 2 represent the aggregrate ranking error given a system condition.
 If the above metrics consistently quantify severity across all these scenarios, we can confirm their effectiveness as severity quantifiers.
-The results are summarized in the table below.
+The results are summarized in Table 2 below.

+<b>Table 2: Summary of Broad System Benchmarking </b>

 |Scenario        | bus_v – curve_area | iface_p - min | bus_v – stdev | iface_p – stdev | line_p - max – min |
 |----------------|--------------------|---------------|---------------|-----------------|--------------------|